The W&M Board of Visitors sets the total costs for the upcoming academic year each spring. View the most current estimated annual costs to attend W&M.

 In-state tuition guarantee

-How does the W&M Promise impact those families who enrolled in the Virginia 529 College Savings Plan?
+How does the new model impact those families who enrolled in the Virginia 529 College Savings Plan?

-The full cost of W&M tuition and mandatory fees will continue to be covered by Virginia 529 prePAID (previously known as the Virginia Prepaid Education Program, or VPEP).
+The full cost of W&M tuition and mandatory fees is currently covered by Virginia 529 prePAID (previously known as the Virginia Prepaid Education Program, or VPEP).
+Room and board are not covered.

 So some other costs, such as average rates for room, board and fees could increase?